fldbock/aws-tiered-storage/02_LABINSTRUCTIONS/STAGE3.md

 Click <kbd>Create file share</kbd>

-Wait for the Status of the file share to be "avaiable" before moving on.
+Wait for the Status of the file share to be "available" before moving on.